 Help the environment

 By refusing to spend money on brand new, mass-produced furniture, and instead furnishing your home with XX century furniture you’re helping the environment in two ways.
-By taking old, unloved furniture home with you and giving it a new life, you’re keeping it out of the rubbish system, or even out of landfill – in this day and age, there’s no better way to help the planet than reducing waste.
+By taking old, unloved furniture home with you and giving it a new life, you’re keeping it out of the rubbish system, or even out of the landfill – in this day and age, there’s no better way to help the planet than reducing waste.
 Secondly, by choosing not to buy brand new, you’re reducing your consumption and therefore your carbon footprint – when something is manufactured, it creates a huge impact on the environment, from the production of raw materials right down to the packaging.
-By opting for something that already exists, you can be assured that your home will not only be stylishly furnished, but it will also have had a minimal effect on the earth.
+By opting for something that already exists, you can be assured that your home will not only be stylishly furnished, but will also have had a minimal effect on the earth.